Lissandra

 Suppose the following burst mage items:

 All of these items are meant for burst mages and their stats reflect that: They all give AP.
-Some offer small amounts of HP, some mana, most Ability Haste and two Magic Penetration.
+Some offer mana, one Ability Haste and two flat Magic Penetration.
 And they all do their job well - they are meant to aid burst mages do their (burst) job better in exchange for no (proper) defensive stats.

 In turn, due to the lack of defensive stats, you are very squishy and have to use the defensive stats/methods you are given quite well.
 Otherwise you will die over and over again or...